NeptuneHub/fuzzy-memory/README.md

 # fuzzy-memory
-Docker custom image for Prawlerr, Radarr, Sonarr and Qbittorrnet
+Docker custom image for Prawlerr, Radarr, Sonarr and Qbittorrnet.